-SA7 BEL05 Belvedere Gas Holders
+POLICY SA7 BEL05 Belvedere Gas Holders

 1. This site is allocated for primarily residential development with green, open spaces.
-The design-led approach for optimising site capacity suggests that a minimum of 395 new homes can be achieved on this site.
+The design-led approach for optimising site capacity indicates that the provision of approximately 465 new homes is achievable on this site, subject to part 2 below.

-2. Development of this site should transform the area.
-As well as meeting other policy requirements, proposals should establish a legible internal network of routes that connect to the existing street network and should create a green linear route through the site.
-Proposals should not preclude public transport routes through the site.
-Proposals should also provide significant habitat enhancement on the south-western part of the site, in order to restore and enhance its wildlife function, and its function as part of a strategic green corridor.
+- 2. Development of this site should transform the area.
+As well as meeting other policy requirements, proposals should - a. establish a consistent building line along Yarnton Way to create a strong connection between the built form and the street with clear definition between public and private spaces - b. establish a legible and permeable internal movement network with active frontages that connects to adjacent streets - c. create a green linear route through the site that provides a high quality environment for pedestrians - d. not preclude a public transport route through the site by establishing a street alignment that will enable a future bus-based connection, connecting Yarnton Way with Maida Road - e. introduce new, significant habitat on the southern part of the site, in order to restore and enhance its wildlife function, as well as allow for appropriate public access.